vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop_code.md

 	//naming it cmd for shorter writing
 	VkCommandBuffer cmd = _mainCommandBuffer;

 	//begin the command buffer recording.
-We will use this command buffer exactly once, so we want to let vulkan know that VkCommandBufferBeginInfo cmdBeginInfo= {};
+We will use this command buffer exactly once, so we want to let Vulkan know that VkCommandBufferBeginInfo cmdBeginInfo= {};
 	info.sType = VK_STRUCTURE_TYPE_COMMAND_BUFFER_BEGIN_INFO;
 	info.pNext = nullptr;